 Photo by Shelly Lewis

 In 1968, the Old Wharf Classroom was created with support from the Alameda Rotary Club and enables naturalists to educate thousands of school children about the ecology of San Francisco Bay.
 Hundreds of thousands of families and school children have learned the value of the San Francisco Bay through their experiences at Crab Cove.
-The Crab Cove Visitor Center was completed, and opened its doors to the public on July 4, 1980.
-Two years later, Crab Cove became the first Estuarine Marine Reserve in California.
+The Crab Cove Visitor Center was completed and opened its doors to the public on July 4, 1980.
+The Visitor Center features exhibits and aquariums highlighting the San Francisco Bay.
+In 1982, Crab Cove became a Marine Protected Area.
 This is a protected area for wildlife, so please remember to take only photographs and leave only footprints!
 Fin fishing by hook-and-line is permitted with a CA fishing license.

 Page 1 >>